ministryofjustice/security-guidance/docs/personal-devices.md

 -   Do not use personal accounts for work purposes.
 -   Do not store work files or information on a personal device \(desktop, laptop, tablet or phone\).
 -   Do not store work files or information on a personal storage device or memory stick \(external drive, thumb drive, USB stick, etc.\).
 -   Some teams within the MoJ might have permission to use personal devices for some tasks.
 This permission continues, but is being reviewed on an on-going basis.
 Ensure that you have documented approval recording your permission.
 Ensure that the permission is no more than 12 months old.
-To request or refresh permission, ask your Line Manager to seek approval by checking with the Operational Security Team: [security@justice.gov.uk](mailto:security@justice.gov.uk)
+To request or refresh permission, ask your Line Manager to seek approval by checking with the Operational Security Team: [security@justice.gov.uk](mailto:security@justice.gov.uk).

 **Note:** You are not asked or required to use your own devices for work purposes.
 If you have access to MoJ devices for work purposes, you must use them by default.